TFphoenix/tms/README.md

 <img src="showcase/primary.jpg" width="400">

 This project was realised during the [Think.Make.Start](https://www.tms.tum.de/) course at [Technical University of Munich](https://www.tum.de/en/), during my 3rd semester of study.
-It was a very practical oriented course, in which teams of 4-6 people, with different specialisations, worked on realising a MVP (Minimal Viable Product), based on priorly executed user research, and create a business plan accordingly.<br><br>For this class, our team [Good Enough](#happy-mornings-co-team-goodenough) created the [Happy Mornings](#happy-mornings-co-team-goodenough) brand, and [μ-Lee](#μ-lee-the-muesli-machine-hardware) for the MVP (also called Bowl Bot), a musli maker machine, which lets you customize your ideal bowl of musli, either by choosing from recipe presets, or customizing your own recipe, based on given ingredients and liquid types (i.e. whole milk, soy milk, yogurt)
+It was a very practically oriented course, in which teams of 4-6 people from different backgrounds were formed, in order to work together and realize a MVP (Minimal Viable Product), based on priorly executed user research, as well as create a business plan accordingly.

+For this class, our team [Good Enough](#happy-mornings-co-team-goodenough) created the [Happy Mornings](#happy-mornings-co-team-goodenough) brand, and [μ-Lee](#μ-lee-the-muesli-machine-hardware) for the MVP (also called Bowl Bot): a musli maker machine, that lets you create your ideal bowl of musli, by either choosing from recipe presets, or by customising your own recipe, based on given ingredients and liquid types (i.e. whole milk, soy milk, yogurt).

 > For a more visual representation you can watch:
 >